Please also see our special page on coronavirus and benefits

 - If you have to claim Universal Credit and it is lower than the benefits it is replacing, you will usually drop down to the level of Universal Credit

-- From about 2019 or 2020 until 2023, those still on 'legacy benefits' will be told to claim Universal Credit.
+- At some stage, those still on 'legacy benefits' will be told to claim Universal Credit.
 In which case you will keep the higher amount as a top up to your Universal Credit

 - If Universal Credit is higher, in either case you will get the higher amount of Universal Credit